Nathan Myhrvold Net Worth

-Nathan Myhrvold is an American Businessman who has a net worth of $650 million.
+Nathan Myhrvold net worth: Nathan Myhrvold is an American Businessman who has a net worth of $800 million.
 Nathan Myhrvold has earned his net worth from his former position as the Chief Technology Officer (CTO) at Microsoft.
 He is the co-founder of Intellectual Ventures.
 Myhrvold currently holds 17 U.S. patents, most with co-inventors that are assigned to Microsoft.
 In addition Myhrvold and his co-inventors have 115 U.S. patents under the company, The Invention Science Fund I, LLC, in total he has applied for over 500 patents to date.
-Nathan was born in Seattle, Washington on August 3, 1959; he started college at the young age of 14.
-As a Princeton alumnus he earned a master's degree in mathematical economics and also a PhD in theoretical and mathematical physics.
-As a youth he studied at the Los Angeles based Mirman School for the Gifted.
+Nathan was born in Seattle, Washington on August 3, 1959.
+As a child, he studied at the Los Angeles based Mirman School for the Gifted.
 He then went to UCLA and studied Mathematics, geophysics, and space physics, where he was awarded a Fellowship for graduate study by the Hertz Foundation and chose to attend Princeton.
-In addition to all this education Myhrvold studied with Stephen Hawking at the University of Cambridge, where he held a postdoctoral fellowship for one year.
+He started college at the of 14.
+At Princeton he earned a master's degree in mathematical economics and also a PhD in theoretical and mathematical physics.
+Myhrvold studied with Stephen Hawking at the University of Cambridge, where he held a postdoctoral fellowship for one year.
 This pair of geniuses studied cosmology, quantum field theory in curved space time and quantum theories of gravitation.